mashiachy/svelte-apollo-wrappers/README.md

 <a href="#typescript" name="typescript">#</a> <b>Typescript</b>

 All wrappers are "typescripted".
-Usage the same as in ApolloClient.["watchQuery"/"query"/...].
+Usage the same as in `ApolloClient.["watchQuery" / "query" / ...]`.
 Supporting of TypedDocuemnts.
 If you are using graphql-codegen for generate types for GraphQL files the library will use this types.